CachedaCodes/x-components-workshop/slides/slides.md

 The wiring of the modules is fully customizable from within a client setup, so you can add/remove/expand listeners and actions of any module.

-You can create diagrams / graphs from textual descriptions, directly in your Markdown.

 ---

 ## Wiring flow example